 1. Preparation for Sapa trekking on your own

-Knowledge: Going to treckking is a kind of experience that you can explore the unique cultural space of ethnic minorities living here so to have a fun and impressive trekking, you should learn the information about that village, customs – practices, things to do and should not do when visiting villages.
+Knowledge: Going to trekking is a kind of experience that you can explore the unique cultural space of ethnic minorities living here so to have a fun and impressive trekking, you should learn the information about that village, customs – practices, things to do and should not do when visiting villages.
+You can also take Sapa trekking tours to explore there.

 Itinerary: Besides, you have to study the cadastral and topographic map of the planned area to plan accordingly for the trip, calculate the distance you have to finish so that you can deal with dangerous situations and call for help when you need because you will go for Sapa trekking alone, so this step is essential.
 Preview weather forecasts to prepare options.
 Prepare a referral paper if the trekking area is border area or protected area with the management of specialized authorities.